-US4-10 As a user, I want to set the default messaging service in Operator Messaging.
+US4-10 As a user, I want to be in control of the default messaging service in Operator Messaging.

-- R4-10-1 A setting Shall allow the user to select the default sending method to be used when the user sends a message.
-The user is able to select: - 'Proposed Messaging Service' (follow Integrated Messaging behaviour as defined in Integrated Messaging requirements), or - o 'SMS', or - o 'RCS chat'

-The default setting Shall be "Proposed Messaging Service".
+- R4-10-1 A setting shall allow the user to select the default sending method to be used when the user sends a message.
+The user is able to select: - 'Proposed Messaging Service' (follow Integrated Messaging behaviour as defined in Integrated Messaging requirements), or - 'SMS', or - 'RCS chat' - R4-10-2 The default setting shall be "Proposed Messaging Service".